How does CBD affect autism? Try the natural alternative!

 People with autism spectrum disorder (ASD) make up about 2% of the global population, which is about 148 million people.
 In the Czech Republic, an estimated 200,000 people live with autism.
 The blue color is characteristic of this day, and many institutions light up their buildings in blue or people wear blue clothing, as it is seen as a color essential for human understanding.

-CBD oil and the story of a three-year-old autistic boy
+CBD Oil and the Story of a Three-Year-Old Autistic Boy

-How We Came to CBD
+How We Found Our Way to CBD

-Well...
-Honestly, I had been thinking about CBD for a long time because Tadeášek was unhappy and uncontrollable around his second year, which is when you can't do much, so I was looking for alternative treatment options, trying to delay medication for as long as possible.
-We went through homeopathy, tissue salts, herbs, fish oil, relaxation exercises, and massages—basically everything we could.
-Of course, I also came across articles about CBD and autism.
+Well… to be honest, I had been thinking about CBD for a long time, because Tadeášek had been unhappy and unmanageable since he was about two years old — which is a time when you can’t really do much medically.
+So I started looking for alternative treatment options, simply trying to delay the need for medication as long as possible.
+We tried homeopathy, tissue salts, herbal remedies, fish oil, relaxation exercises, massages — basically everything we could.

 CBD Oil and the First Effects